A Special Election In Kansas Could Signal 'Big League' Problems For GOP, Trump

 "Our enemy right now is complacency," said Texas Sen. Ted Cruz, who was campaigning in the fourth congressional district with Estes Monday, in an 11th hour attempt to boost the Republican over Democrat James Thompson, a civil-rights attorney.
 This district has voted Democratic before.
 Pompeo was swept in with the Republican wave of 2010.
 Democratic enthusiasm, Republicans' lack of it and independents' dissatisfaction with incumbent GOP Gov. Sam Brownback are all making for what could be a closer-than-expected result.

-This is Democrats' first chance to take out their frustration at the ballot box with Trump's presidency since he was elected.
+You never want to read too much into special elections, but this is Democrats' first chance to take out their frustration at the ballot box with Trump's presidency since he was elected.
 They intend to make their voices — and wallets — heard.

 Given this district's ideological bent, the Republican is still favored.
 But a narrow result, especially one in single digits could be a warning sign for the GOP ahead of a handful of upcoming special elections this year and next year's midterm elections.
 Since World War 2, a president's party has lost an average of 29 seats in a president's first midterm.
 The only exception was George W. Bush, a year after 9/11.